Etoshine 60 Tablet

 Expert advice FOR Etoshine Tablet

-• It may cause fewer stomach problems as compared to other NSAIDs like Ibuprofen or Naproxen.
+• Etoricoxib may cause fewer stomach problems as compared to other NSAIDs like ibuprofen or naproxen.

 • It may cause dizziness and fatigue.
 Do not drive or do anything requiring concentration until you know how it affects you.